Cloud-Foundations/keymaster/README.md

 ##### Supported backend authentication methods
 Several authentication methods are supported by the `keymasterd` service.
 You can separately specify which authentication methods you accept for the web backend (`allowed_auth_backends_for_webui`) and for obtaining certificates (`allowed_auth_backends_for_certs`).
 * **LDAP**: For LDAP the `bind_pattern` is a printf string where `%s` is the place where the username will be substituted.
 For example for an 389ds/openldap string might be: `"uid=%s,ou=People,dc=example,dc=com`.
 To leverage LDAP authentication set the appropriate `allowed_auth_*` setting to `["ldap"]`.
+* **OKTA** Keymasted can also use the public api for okta authentication, for both password and MFA (including both pushed and codes)
 * **Apache htpass**: The `passfile.htpass` file contains the usernames and their passwords allowed to access the `keymasterd` web interface.
 New users can be added via the following command: `htpasswd -B /etc/keymaster/passfile.htpass <username>`. `htpasswd` is distributed via the `httpd-tools` package.
 Keymaster will only accept htpass files that store BCRYPT encrypted credentials.
 To use Apache password files to authenticate users to the web interface set the following configuration item: `allowed_auth_*` to `["password"]`
 * **U2F tokens**: To enable U2F tokens set set the appropriate `allowed_auth_*` setting to `["U2F"]``
 * **VIP Manager**: To enable VIP Manager set set the appropriate `allowed_auth_*` setting to `["SymantecVIP"]`